dannguyen/journalism-syllabi/README.md

 <a href="http://www.jenster.com/mu_car_syll.htm">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>“Computer-assisted reporting” refers to the analysis of public records that are stored electronically instead of on paper.
+        “Computer-assisted reporting” refers to the analysis of public records that are stored electronically instead of on paper.
 This course teaches how to examine computerized records by using a spreadsheet and database manager.
-</em></p>
+        </small></p>

         <p>Instructors: Jeff Porter, Jennifer LaFleur</p>
     </td>
     <td>
-        University of Missouri
+        <small>University of Missouri</small>
     </td>
   </tr>